NREL partners with more than 50 countries around the world to advance development and use of renewable energy and energy efficiency technologies:

 Through its relationship with the United Nations Environment Programme, NREL supports development of wind and solar resource maps and related geospatial analytic tools for the United Arab Emirates (UAE).
 NREL also works with the UAE's Masdar City project to test new dust mitigation coatings for photovoltaics and concentrating solar power.

 NREL collaborates with the Australian Solar Institute and various research organizations in Australia on joint solar resource assessment, photovoltaics, and concentrating solar power projects.
-In addition, Australia's Department of Resources, Energy, and Tourism supports NREL's work on the Clean Energy Solutions Center.
+In addition, Australia's Department of Industry supports NREL's work on the Clean Energy Solutions Center.

 U.S. Pacific Territories